danielattiach/beach-resort-project/README.md

-# Bearch Resort Website in React with hooks
+# Beach Resort Website in React with hooks